awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-hdr10settings.md

 Hdr10 Settings

-The parent of this entity is H265ColorSpaceSettings\.
+The parents of this entity are H265ColorSpaceSettings \(for color space settings in the output\) and VideoSelectorColorSpaceSettings \(for color space settings in the input\)\.

 ## Syntax<a name="aws-properties-medialive-channel-hdr10settings-syntax"></a>